Daniel-Mullings/Daniel-Mullings/README.md

 <h4 align="left">Some Information:</h4>

 - 🔭 I’m currently working on [Nothing]()
-- 🌱 I’m currently learning **Networking and Cybersecurity Fundermentals**
+- 🌱 I’m currently learning **Networking and Cybersecurity Fundamentals**
 - 👨‍💻 All of my projects are available to view at [dmulllings.dev](https://www.dmullings.dev/)
 - 📫 How to reach me **Daniel-Mullings01@outlook.com**
 - 📄 Know about my experiences [<a href="https://1drv.ms/w/s!AuXc2C8IZUUNyH1tBT6eQIgoDnFX?e=JO9Cib">View Resume</a>]